-With all the new prescription medications now out for the treatment of Psoriasis, it’s kind of interesting that no one says much about what Psoriasis or Eczema really is.
-Do you ever wonder what Psoriasis really is?
+With all the new prescription medications now out for the treatment of psoriasis, it’s kind of interesting that no one says much about what psoriasis or eczema really is.
+Do you ever wonder what psoriasis really is?
 Those who develop and market the new treatments really don’t know what it means to have it.
-So, maybe that is why they never talk about what Psoriasis really is.
+So, maybe that is why they never talk about what psoriasis really is.

 What those other companies don’t realize is that seeing things like that doesn’t make us feel better, not in any way, shape, or form.
 That’s because they don’t know, nor do they really understand, what it’s like to have it.
 They can’t possibly understand the personal pressure it creates just having it, the incredible itching, the pain, the massive scaling, even bleeding in some cases, the deformation of fingernails and toenails, the scaling scalp, the suffering and embarrassment, the psychological issues that are created by it.
 Not to mention the questions from those who aren’t aware of what it is.
 They don’t realize the effort that has to go into hiding it from others, just to avoid those, well-meant but misguided questions.
-While Eczema doesn’t have effects as drastic as Psoriasis, it is none the less just as psychologically effective to its sufferers.
+While eczema doesn’t have effects as drastic as Psoriasis, it is none the less just as psychologically affective to its sufferers.

 The reason that Psoriasis has never been at the forefront of medical concern until now it appears is for two reasons:

 1) it’s not life-threatening, although it does dramatically change your life;

 2) it is not mentioned much by those who have it, because of the embarrassment that is endured.
 We hide the fact that we have it from everyone we can.